yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/COMPREHENSIVE_TECHNICAL_REPORT.md

 ## 📋 Executive Summary

-The Alpha Lab IT Complaint Portal is a full-featured enterprise web application built with Django framework, designed to streamline IT support operations for Alpha Lab organization.
+The AMC Complaint Portal is a full-featured enterprise web application built with Django framework, designed to streamline support operations for AMC organization.
 The system provides comprehensive complaint management, role-based access control, real-time analytics, and automated issue tracking capabilities.

 ### Key Achievements
 - ✅ **Complete Implementation**: All requested features implemented and tested